 Note: if you are using Edge on Windows 10, you may also need to follow the steps below for Windows 10, in addition to changing Edge settings.

 Windows 10 required settings for camera and mic

 Windows has its own privacy settings for microphone & camera that are independent of the browser.
-By default in most cases this is turned off.
+In most cases, this is turned off by default.